About Ben Michael

 Call or Text Me Anytime

-When I take on a case, I give you my personal cell phone number for you to call or text anytime day or night.
-That's the commitment I make to you.
+When we take on a case, you get the a direct like for you to call or text your Senior Attorney.
+That's the commitment we make to you.
 Other firms will pawn you off on secretaries and legal assistants, and make you wait days for a callback.

 I think that's ridiculous.
-When I defend you, you get direct access to me 24/7.
+When I defend you, you get direct access 24/7.

 I Fight Til the Death